San Antonio Misdemeanor Defense Lawyer

 Providing Sound Legal Counsel & Representation You Can Trust

-At the Law Office of Derek W. Emmons, P.C., we represent clients who have been charged with all types of misdemeanors.
-San Antonio misdemeanor defense lawyer Derek W. Emmons has over 20 years of legal experience, along with the resources and skill to aggressively defend you against your charges.
+At the Emmons Law Firm, P.C., we represent clients who have been charged with all types of misdemeanors.
+San Antonio misdemeanor lawyer Derek W. Emmons has over 20 years of legal experience, along with the resources and skill to aggressively defend you against your charges.
 Our firm has represented clients facing all types of misdemeanor charges, including first-time DWI, minor drug possession, indecent exposure, and more.
 We have a proven track record of success, and we are prepared to put our legal knowledge and experience to work for you.

 Call (210) 702-3054 or submit an online contact form today for a free, confidential consultation and case evaluation with Attorney Derek Emmons.

 Misdemeanor Penalties in Texas

 Many people make the mistake of thinking that misdemeanor charges are not that serious and, as such, they fail to seek qualified legal counsel in a timely manner.
 However, you should never think of these charges as “just misdemeanors,” as they can carry very severe penalties.

 Like felonies, misdemeanors in Texas are classified according to degree.
 And, also like felonies, the penalties for different types of misdemeanors correspond to the nature and severity of the offense.